Online Mental Health and Trauma Concentration

 Social workers empower individuals, families and communities impacted and marginalized by mental illness, addiction and/or trauma.
 They examine and challenge the systems that may lead to disparities in treatment and provide a bridge to necessary resources and services to promote dignity and respect in the healing and recovery process.

-Mental Health and Trauma Concentration Courses
+Mental Health and Trauma Pathway Course Options

 • Intersections of Mental Health, Substance